intel/zephyr.js/docs/webusb.md

 The `url` string should begin with "https://" in order for Chrome to accept it and display a notification.
-Other URLs are valid in terms of the protocol but will have no user-visible effect currently in Chrome.
+Other URLs are valid in terms of the protocol but will have no user-visible effect in Chrome.

 Sample Apps
 -----------